 Rivalry between siblings is an issue families have dealt with throughout the ages.
 The bible stories of Cain and Abel, Jacob and Esau, Rachel and Lea, Joseph and his brothers, is just to name a few.
 In these stories, sibling rivalry is the main plot.
-As long as there are more than one child in the family, sibling rivalry is inevitable.
+As long as there is more than one child in the family, sibling rivalry is inevitable.

 However, it does not have to be a long drawn battle that continues into adulthood where sibling relationships are often tarnished with bitterness and jealousy.
 Such turmoil can be avoided; the question is : How can parents positively deal with sibling rivalry?

-At the root of sibling rivalry is competition to acquire something scarce.
+At the root of sibling rivalry is the competition to acquire something scarce.
 What do children crave most?
 Attention, approval, time and love from the parents.
 However, parents often play a role in flaming the fire of sibling rivalry inadvertently.

 Here are some Do-s and Don’t-s for keeping sibling rivalry under control.